mishraabhishek042/horse-and-human-image-/README.md

 # horse-and-human-image-prediction using CNN
 This project is to identify the "picture" of whether it human or horse. the dataset The datset for the project is taken from https://storage.googleapis.com/laurencemoroney-blog.appspot.com/horse-or-human.zip.
-Itis also available in kaggle.
+It is also available in kaggle.

 In this model has to predict categorically (horse/human) image based on the training data analysis.